 As you will see while browsing our website, we offer self-catering holiday accommodation across Scotland.
 Popular areas include the west coast, from Sutherland to Argyll and Bute, including the Isle of Skye, where many of you are keen to stay.
 Some of you enjoy two centre holidays - what better combination than a week on the west coast or in Perthshire, followed by a week near the ever-mysterious Loch Ness?

 Being mindful of the environment with the need to preserve the landscape and to minimise pollution everywhere, we feel it is essential in places like the Highlands, where clean air and beautiful unspoilt scenery are still prevalent, to take special care.

-We try to play our part by encouraging the owners of our self catering cottages to provide recycling containers for glass, aluminium drinks cans, metal cans, cardboard, with a compost heap for organic waste.
+We try to play our part by encouraging the owners of our self-catering cottages to provide recycling containers for glass, aluminium drinks cans, metal cans, and cardboard, with a compost heap for organic waste.

 Pine martens enjoy jam sandwiches!!
 They have been known to come into close proximity for such delicacies in the summer evenings.
-Red squirrels come to several of our cottage gardens for the hazelnuts which grow in abundance in the area, and during the autumn you will see them busily gathering them for their winter stores.
+Red squirrels come to several of our cottage gardens for the hazelnuts which grow in abundance in the area, and during the autumn, you will see them busily gathering them for their winter stores.